Freshly roasted Delicious Ethically sourced Brighter coffee for you to brew.

 Brazil.
 The king of the coffee castle.
 Brazil has the largest coffee production of any country, and to be honest, it’s not even close.

 Brazil coffee alone accounts for 30% of all coffee produced globally.
 Considering the first coffee crop arrived in Brazil in the 18th century, by the 1840’s, it had become the number 1 producer of coffee.

-What’s the big deal with Brazilian Coffee beans?
+What’s the big deal with Colombian Coffee?

 Did you know: In 2020, a 20% decrease in harvest due to floods, frost and drought led to a global coffee supply squeeze, which saw the coffee price at origin increase by 150%.

-Generally with Brazil coffees, the goal is a sweet and clean espresso or milk based coffee.
+Generally with Brazil coffees, the goal is a sweet and clean espresso or milk-based coffee.
 As the growing altitudes in Brazil are lower on average, the bean density will be a bit lower than other central American coffees.

 For naturally processed Brazils from low altitudes (check the labels for this info), try a slower and gentler roast, but don’t let the sweetness dissipate at the end of the roast.
 Pulped natural Brazil coffees can be roasted hotter, but with a bit more time in the last phase of the roast to develop more sweetness that will be lacking compared with a natural processed Brazil.

 Arabica is the most commonly grown and sought after coffee, with 70% of coffee produced in Brazil being arabica.
 The remaining 30% is Robusta coffee.